Access the Kubernetes Dashboard

 Once this is done, you should have access to the dashboard through the public IP of your instance plus the port that was released.

 As we send an http request and expect https then we receive an alert.
-We can simply move forward by adding https://
+We can simply move forward by adding https\://\

-Accessing the Dashboard UI
+### Accessing the Dashboard UI <a href="#accessing-the-dashboard-ui" id="accessing-the-dashboard-ui"></a>

-Creating sample user: Grant this user admin permissions and login to Dashboard using a bearer token tied to this user.
+Grant this user admin permissions and login to Dashboard using a bearer token tied to this user.

-Creating a Service Account
+### Creating a Service Account

 apiVersion: v1